elshaw82/100daysofcode/README.md

 # Day 89: July 22 2020

 **Today's Progress**: Another SVG animation today using anime.js!
 Morphing a sun into a moon with added dark mode toggle!
+I also created a personalised ReadMe for my Github profile.

 **Thoughts**: Been getting to grips with Figma over the last few days and this was also my first time using a JS library.

 \*_Link(s) to work_ [SVG Morph](https://github.com/elshaw82/SVG-morph-animation)

+# Day 90: July 23 2020

+**Today's Progress**: Revisited JavaScript30 and coded along with the Stripe style dynamic dropdown nav tutorial.

+**Thoughts**: Really enjoyed this one - may style it up to make my own.

+\*_Link(s) to work_ [Stripe Style Nav](https://github.com/elshaw82/JavaScript30-1/commit/c4a9dcb9ea30f656a6297c9fc3bb813570fd90e0)